top of page

 2026-2029+

-After a decade of land stewardship in the front range, DAR is launching a multi-year, multi-partner Soil-Water Stewardship Pilot aimed at increasing water function in working lands on ~1,000 acres speckled across Boulder County.
+After a decade of land stewardship in the front range, DAR is launching a multi-year, multi-partner pilot aimed at increasing water function in working lands on ~1,000 acres speckled across Boulder County.
 The pilot utilizes a specific set of integrated and site-specific management techniques including regenerative grazing, agroforestry, and contour terracing.
 Our CASCADE research program, a CSU collaboration, helps inform management decisions, provide accountability to partners, and contribute to the larger body of knowledge for land and water stewardship.

 RTX_2422_1.JPG

-Why Water, Why Now
+Why Water,

 Across Boulder County, degraded soils have lost their capacity to absorb precipitation.
 Water runs off rather than entering the ground, leaving vegetation stressed and land management reactive.
 Improving how soil holds water is among the most tractable strategies available to land managers and water stewards in a drying region.